iamsaswata/imdlib/docs/_build/html/_sources/index.rst.txt

    faq
    changelog
    cf-conventions
+   api

 Citation
 --------

-If you are using imdlib and would like to cite it in academic publication, we would certainly appreciate it.
-We recommend to use the zenodo DOI for this purpose:
+If you are using imdlib and would like to cite it in academic publication, we recommend to use the zenodo DOI:

     .. image:: https://zenodo.org/badge/235463327.svg
        :target: https://doi.org/10.5281/zenodo.4405233